USDA Loans

 Basic Qualifications

-• Location: Property must be in USDA-eligible rural or suburban area
+• Property must be in a USDA-eligible rural or suburban area

-• Income Limits: Household income must not exceed area limits (typically 115% of median)
+• Household income must be within USDA limits (typically 115% of area median income)

 Required Documents